-Here's another: Just what exactly did Revan do to the Jedi that he was kidnapping to places like Dxun, Korriban, and Lehon?
-You know, the ones he wanted to "break"?
+Here's another: Just what exactly did Revan do to the Jedi that they were kidnapping to places like Dxun, Korriban, and Lehon?
+You know, the ones they wanted to "break"?

 And if they aren't broken, where did they go?
 Just killed, shoved in a capsule, and used as a power source for the Star Forge?